aejmelaeus/DeathToTheMonolith/README.md

 ## Test it yourself

-There are a few thing you need to install:
+There are a few things you need to install:
 * Install SEQ (https://getseq.net/)
 * Install RavenDb (https://ravendb.net/downloads)